anayanapalli/anayanapalli.github.io/_posts/2023-12-18-coding-in-english.md

 ## Software 2.0: The Rise of Neural Networks

-Enter  <a href = "https://karpathy.medium.com/software-2-0-a64152b37c35"  target="_blank">Software 2.0</a>, the neural network stack, which introduces abstraction and optimization through neural networks.
+Enter [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35){:target="_blank"}, the neural network stack, which introduces abstraction and optimization through neural networks.
 This paradigm, often driven by optimization techniques like backpropagation and gradient descent, allows machines to learn from datasets, reducing the burden of explicit human coding.
 However, it remains less accessible to humans due to its abstract nature.

 ## The Dawn of Software 3.0: AGI Takes the Lead